VukMar/deezer-now-playing-card/README.md

 ## Features

-Includes the DeezerCard component, which:
+**Includes the DeezerCard component, which:**
-Fetches track data from a specified API.
+- Fetches track data from a specified API.
-Displays the album cover, artist name, and track title.
+- Displays the album cover, artist name, and track title.
-Opens a link to the Deezer track when clicked.
+- Opens a link to the Deezer track when clicked, if the card is active.
+- Opens a link to the Deezer lnading page when clicked, if the card is inactive.
-Updates the card's content every 30 seconds to keep the information up to date.
+- Updates the card's content every 30 seconds to keep the information up to date.

 ## Usage
 To use the DeezerCard component in your own projects, you can follow these steps: